Moving Average

 The benefits of utilising moving averages must be balanced against the drawbacks.
 Moving averages are lagging, or trend-following, indicators that are constantly one step behind the market.
 However, this isn’t always a terrible thing.
 The use of moving averages ensures that a trader is following the current trend.
 Despite the fact that the trend is your friend, securities spend a lot of time in trading ranges, rendering moving averages useless.

 Moving averages will keep you in a trend, but they will also give you late alerts.
-Using moving averages, don’t anticipate to sell at the peak and purchase at the bottom.
+Using moving averages, don’t anticipate selling at the peak and purchasing at the bottom.
 Moving averages, like other technical analysis techniques, should be used in combination with other related tools.
 Moving averages may be used to describe the general trend, and then the RSI can be used to determine overbought or oversold levels.

 FAQs